Crossing Margins: Intersectional Users' Ethical Concerns about Software: Scope and Data

-For data collection, we searched each subreddit from our seed list on Reddit, using the `communities' results tab to manually identify additional relevant subreddits.
+We chose seven marginalized communities to detect intersections between, namely Black, indigenous, and people of color (BIPOC), women or people assigned female at birth (AFAB), LGBTQIA+, people of lower socio-economic status (SES), people from the Global South, people that have physical health issues and people that have mental health differences (includes neurodivergent communities)~\citep{costanza2020design}.
+We used a comprehensive list of 586 marginalized subreddits~\citep{Olson2023} as the seed list for identifying intersectional subreddits.
+A subreddit was considered intersectional if its description indicated that members belonged to at least two of the seven marginalized communities.
+We searched each subreddit from our seed list on Reddit, using the `communities' results tab to manually identify additional relevant subreddits.
 Intersectional communities were often evident from subreddit names, such as r/BlackWomenDivest,' which intersects BIPOC' and women/AFAB.'
 In some cases, closer evaluation was needed, such as with r/ketogd,' where members manage gestational diabetes, a condition affecting pregnant individuals.
 This subreddit was categorized under women/AFAB' and `physical health.'
 Repeating this process for each subreddit, we compiled 746 intersectional subreddits, included in the replication package.

-To detect the intersectional communities, we: (1) label each subreddit with a binary label per marginalized community, `1' if they belong, `0' otherwise, resulting in vector embeddings of the subreddits' affiliations, (2) apply hierarchical agglomerative clustering \cite{müllner2011modern, bar2001fast} on these vectors to detect clusters of subreddits based on their Euclidean distances.
-We stop the clustering algorithm at the point where it iterates multiple times without combining clusters, indicated by a gap in the dendrogram of the hierarchical clustering.
-We chose this approach to avoid researcher bias during intersection discovery.

-We named the clusters after the majority intersections of the contained subreddits.
-Clusters can contain up to six different marginalized identities, as shown in Figure~\ref{fig:cluster_mapping}.
-Due to the nature of the algorithm, some subreddits fit the cluster better than others.